pjtunstall/filler/README.md

 | New piece            |    O    |     *     |
 ```

 Regarding the 01Edu new-piece symbol, the shape cells of the three example pieces in the [pieces](https://github.com/01-edu/public/tree/master/subjects/filler#the-pieces) section are all denoted by '#', but those of the example piece in the [Usage](https://github.com/01-edu/public/tree/master/subjects/filler#usage) section by 'O' (uppercase letter after 'N').
 At first, I guessed that the 'O' in the Usage example might be an accidental relic of an earlier version where Player 1's symbol was 'O', as in the 42 School instructions.
-But, on running the game engine, I see that 01Edu's current Linux game engine currently uses 'O', not '#', for its new-piece symbol.
+But, on running the game engine, I see that 01Edu's Linux game engine, at least, currently uses 'O', not '#', for its new-piece symbol.

 ## Usage